Paper 1 Analysis

 Sample Response:

 This extract is an opinion piece written by Michael Hoffman and published in The Observer, a Sunday newspaper in the UK.
 His topic is the learning of foreign languages in Britain.
 Hoffman complains about the way language lessons have been marginalised in schools and criticises the reluctance of English people to learn a foreign language.
-In order to support his argument, he develops several lines of thoughtful reasoning, presents some surprising statistics, and writes in a strident, forceful tone.
-I would argue, though, that while I enjoyed reading his opinion piece, it is not conventionally entertaining – at least not for certain readers.
-I feel that British people who already speak a foreign language would identify with the arguments he puts forward; whereas people who do not speak a foreign language may feel overly attacked.
-Nevertheless, there are elements of style that might appeal to both of these hypothetical readers, such as the amusing metaphors about the sad state of British education.
+In order to support his argument, he uses figurative language to deliver his ideas about the fading relevance of foreign languages to British people, to lament the sad state of today’s educational landscape, and to create a compelling argument for the learning of foreign languages at school.

 Categories:Paper 1 Analysis